 Dr Kevin Woollard received his PhD in 2003 and went on to perform postdoctoral studies at Baker IDI Heart & Diabetes Institute in Melbourne, Australia in collaboration with Roche (Basel, Switzerland) and fellowship funding from National Heart Foundation Australia.
 In 2009 Dr Woollard returned to UK to work in the Divsion of Immunology & Inflammation at Kings College London through a British Heart Foundation Fellowship, studying monocyte heterogeneity in inflammatory diseases.
-In 2012 Dr Woollard became a Non-Clinical Senior Lecturer in Medicine at Imperial College London.
+In 2012 Dr Woollard became a group leader in the Renal and Vascular Inflammation Section, Department of Medicine at Imperial College London.

-My main interests are in the understanding of leukocyte biology in vascular inflammation.
-How myeloid and other circulating blood cells contribute to inflammatory disease through mobilisation, recruitment and migration.
-Utilising novel imaging modalities (e.g. intravital, MRI, FMT) to characterise the in-vivo effector functions at the endothelial interface and to understand the pathophysiology of chronic vascular inflammation, such as in atherosclerosis and autoimmune vasculopathies.
+My main interests are in the understanding of monocyte biology in vascular inflammation.
+How monocytes and other circulating blood cells contribute to inflammatory disease through mobilisation, recruitment and migration.
+Utilising novel imaging modalities (e.g. intravital) to characterise the in-vivo effector functions at the endothelial interface and to understand the pathophysiology of chronic vascular inflammation, such as in atherosclerosis and kidney disease.

 et al., 2016, New Wistar Kyoto and spontaneously hypertensive rat transgenic models with ubiquitous expression of green fluorescent protein, Disease Models & Mechanisms, Vol:9, ISSN:1754-8403, Pages:463-471